-Multi-channel communications allows managers and leaders to keep in touch with their employees on mobile phones, laptops and tablets, while the addition of content feeds means that company updates, important files and other media can be shared to the employees who need it instantly.
+Multi-channel communications allow managers and leaders to keep in touch with their employees on mobile phones, laptops and tablets, while the addition of content feeds means that company updates, important files and other media can be shared with the employees who need it instantly.

 6. Performance management reports